danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/12 Troubleshooting query performance in Azure Database for MySQL Single Server/readme.md

    Under **Long Running Queries** tab, you will be able to see the different execution for the longest running queries.

    In this tab:
-   - By default you will see the top five longest running queries but you can view the top *10* or top *15* queries by changing the value of the *Number of Queries* pulldown.
+   - By default, you will see the top five longest running queries but you can view the top *10* or top *15* queries by changing the value of the *Number of Queries* pulldown.
    - You can also see the *min, max, sum* values by changing the *Selected by* pulldown, with *avg* as the default value.
    - You can change the *Time Period* pull down to see the queries for the last *6 hours, last week* or *last month*, with the last *24 hours* as the default value.